Get familiar with the Microblading process. We're here to answer your questions.

 How long is the healing process?

 It is normal to experience minimal swelling and tenderness immediately following your microblading treatment.
-This usually subsides within and hour or two.
+This usually subsides within an hour or two.
 The first week, the pigment appears much darker than how it will once healed.
 Around week two, the skin naturally exfoliates and sheds.
 During weeks 4-8, when the skin completes healing, the pigment becomes more visible.
-An enhancement session visit approximately 8-weeks after your initial appointment is necessary in order to achieve that richness of color and density in the shape.
+A follow-up enhancement session visit, approximately 8-weeks after your initial appointment is necessary in order to achieve that richness of color and density in the shape.

 How many treatments are needed?